Embark on a transformative journey toward metabolic excellence with our comprehensive guide on Data-Driven Fasting.

 Getting adequate protein is critical to provide amino acids like tyrosine and tryptophan.
 These compounds are the precursors to melatonin, which promotes healthy sleep cycles.

-It’s important to remember that as you get leaner and move towards the other end of the spectrum, your sleep may worsen.
+Your sleep may worsen as you become leaner and move towards the other end of the spectrum.
 This often results because your body perceives starvation and releases cortisol and ketones to keep you alert to survive.
 So, insomnia and poor sleep could indicate you’re going too fast with your dieting or that you’ve gone too far in your weight loss.

-If you find you are not sleeping well, it might be wise to back off for a little while and be more gracious with yourself.
-Try switching to Pause Mode or Maintenance Mode in the DDF app until you feel OK.
+If you are not sleeping well, it might be wise to back off for a little while and be more gracious with yourself.
+Try switching to Pause Mode or Maintenance Mode in the DDF app until you feel yourself again.
 You can always come back when you are ready.

 8.8 Why am I Gaining Weight When I Eat More Protein?

-Some people are perplexed when they see their weight on the scale increase when they start eating more protein.
+Some people are perplexed when their weight on the scale increases when they start eating more protein.
 However, at the same time, their body fat and waist measurements are decreasing.

-If you currently don’t eat a significant amount of protein because you are following a high-fat keto diet or some form of extended fasting, your body may be starving for adequate protein.
+If you don’t eat enough protein because you are following a high-fat keto diet or some form of extended fasting, your body may be starving for adequate protein.
 When you give it more protein, your appetite may temporarily increase for high-protein foods as your body uses it to rebuild your muscles and organs.

-While this may result in a temporary increase in scale weight, you can rest assured that your body finds it very hard to convert protein to body fat.
+While eating more protein may result in a temporary increase in scale weight, you can rest assured that your body finds it very hard to convert protein to body fat.
 Before long, your appetite will settle, and you can get on with losing body fat once your body has obtained protein.

-Remember, your goal is not just to lose weight but rather to lose fat without losing too much muscle.
+Remember, your goal is not just to lose weight but to lose fat without losing too much muscle.
 Muscle is denser than fat.
-If you are tracking using bioimpedance scales, you want to see a trend toward reducing body fat rather than only weight loss.
+If you are tracking using bioimpedance scales, you want to see a trend toward reducing body fat rather than just weight loss.